 Camargue horses live mostly in freedom and sometimes are used by men with working purposes but most time released back at the “marais” after the work is done.

-These horses developed certain characteristics along the years to live and thrive on the Camargue marais: Its stature and morphology, its particularly resistant hooves adapted for life at the marais etc.
+These horses developed certain characteristics along the years to live and thrive on the Camargue marais: Its stature and morphology, its particularly resistant hooves adapted for life at the marais.

 Camargue people are very proud of their small, strong saddle horse and all attempts of mixing the breed with the purpose of making it “taller” were discouraged and discontinued by “Les Haras nationaux” and Camargue horses are one of the symbols of the region.

 The only colouring accepted for Camargue horses is GREY because it is the original coloring of the horses in their natural state and habitat.

 I am certain there might have been crosses here and there now and then: farmers who own other breeds, also sorcerer apprentices who wanted to see the result of a certain match and even accidental mating with other breeds that were brought in to the area by men.
 I am sure we can find in the region that odd brown Camargue looking like horse, most likely in a stable, result from one of those eventual matings.

 With human influence and sometimes even under the influence of “Mother Nature” with spontaneous mutations several changes and possibilities become then possible (i.e. albino animals, alopecia etc)

 It doesn’t mean that these changes should be encouraged, cultivated or bred, especially if this mutation express a form of “handicap”.

 Breeding horses is a very complex affair and working with a NATURAL breed even more complicated.
 Camargue horses could be wiped off the map very easily!
 It is very important to watch over their genetic pool and preserve their natural characteristics i.e. Preserve their genotype and phenotype.